 The descent started with a woodland trail, a short part of it was runnable however it soon became far too sheer to do anything but slide, scramble and sometimes slip down!
 The loose rocks and sharp angle made it particularly difficult to stay upright.

 Fortunately the difficult descent was also a quick way down.
 We joined the GR10 path and enjoyed a much gentler path through the forest and back towards the town.
 The trail was clearly signposted and there were many autumn colours.
 There were inclines here as well, but much less severe than on our path to the peak.

 There are some interesting short walks around town of Serra.
 After stopping for lunch at Fuente de Umbria we continued on to Fuente Marianet.
-The path crosses the water multiple times and although the path was easy, we had to be careful for slippery rocks and later on sheer drops on one side of the path.
+The path crosses the water multiple times.
+Although the path was easy, we had to be careful for slippery rocks and a sheer drops on one side.
 We found a small house which protected a notebook where hikers can leave messages, so of course some of our group imparted words of wisdom…or not.

 The walk to the fuentes was an interesting diversion before we headed back to the town.
 We took a short path down the Torre L’Ermita, a 9th century watch tower that is right next to the Church of Sant Josep i La Creu.
 From here we had views of the town as well as our path up to the castle.
 The path from the Church zig-zagged through the graveyard and lead us back in to town and to our start point.

 The hike was a good variety of trails and difficulties, the beginning was challenging but the views were worth it and the GR10 made for some easy hiking to enjoy the autumn colours.
 The town of Serra makes a great starting point for the many trails and points of interest around the Sierra Calderona.